bgoonz/python-gitbook/_BACKUP/interview-prep/interview-resources/150-practice-problems-and-solutions.md

 **87.** Write a Python program to get the size of a file.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-87.php)​

-**88.** Given variables x=30 and y=20, write a Python program to print "30+20=50".
+**88.** Given variables x=30 and y=20, write a Python program to print “30+20=50”.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-88.php)​

 **89.** Write a Python program to perform an action if a condition is true.
-[Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) Given a variable name, if the value is 1, display the string "First day of a Month!" and do nothing if the value is not equal.
+[Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) Given a variable name, if the value is 1, display the string “First day of a Month!” and do nothing if the value is not equal.
 [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-89.php)​

 **90.** Write a Python program to create a copy of its own source code.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-90.php)​